How to become a large goods vehicle driver

 - specialist training providers

-You can get into this job through an intermediate apprenticeship as a large goods vehicle (LGV) driver C and E intermediate apprenticeship.
+You can get into this job through a large goods vehicle (LGV) driver C and E intermediate apprenticeship.

 You'll usually need: